openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 the options for the criterion.
 You can also provide a comment field, but no options.

 In the following image, the first criterion has a comment field but no options.
-The second includes options, but does not have a comment field.
+The second criterion includes options, but does not have a comment field.

 .. image:: ../../../../shared/images/PA_0_Option_Criteria.png
   :alt: Examples of criteria with and without a comment field.